-The scenarios would consist of a base scenario and several plausible adverse scenarios.
-Each scenario takes into account not only in-force policies but also the policies assumed to be sold or acquired during the forecast period, and both insurance and non-insurance operations (for example, the operations of an insurer's trust company subsidiary).
+.16 The scenarios would consist of a base scenario and several plausible adverse scenarios.
+Each scenario takes into account not only in-force policies but also the policies assumed to be sold or acquired during the forecast period, and both insurance and non-insurance operations (e.g., asset management, banking, or trust company subsidiaries).